 When does the waste levy start?

-The levy is planned to start on 1 November 2021, but this will be subject to the Bill being approved by Parliament and suitable Regulations being in place before that time.
+It is intended to commence the levy component of the new system in July 2022, rather than November 2021 as initially proposed.
+This will be subject to the Bill being approved by Parliament and suitable Regulations being in place before that time.

 When I go to a Waste Transfer Station, will I have to pay the levy?